 I’ve head it said that the best camera is the one you have in your hand at the moment.
 And it’s true.
 Regardless of what you have you should get out and try your hand at night sky photography.
-You may have some limitations at first but you will always gain from the experience.
-Later you can focus in on what best equipment to have to make the most of future outings.
+You may have some limitations at first, but you will always gain from experience.
+Later you can focus on what best equipment to have to make the most of future outings.
 All that said, I do have a few recommendations for you.

 Milky Way season and night sky photography is all about the sky, right?
 Accordingly, you want to use a wide-angle lens, 24mm or wider (based on full frame).
-This will allow you to get a greater amount of the sky in your composition.
+This will allow you to get a greater amount of sky in your composition.
 Moreover, your lens should be fast.
 What I mean is it should be capable of an aperture of 2.8 or wider.
-This is important when trying to capture starts as points of light without getting star trailing.
+This is important when trying to capture stars as points of light without getting star trailing.
 New lenses are coming out all the time.
 When considering one, do some research on their performance for night sky photography.